alphagov/govuk-rfcs/rfc-164-retire-email-alert-monitoring-as-a-separate-app.md

 We currently keep a record of every single email sent out via email-alert-api (the Email model).
 These records are [kept for one week, then deleted].
 When emails are sent out, we could save the notify response ID in the Email record.
 This would allow us to get the [current delivery status] of the email using the Notify API.
 As long as one email sent in response to an alert has a delivery status of "delivered", we would have roughly the same assurance as we do now that the email alert has been sent successfully.
 It would also allow us the opportunity (if we wanted) to make a more stringent alert (say, that a certain percentage of the alert emails were delivered successfully) that we can't currently test.

+We're rate limited in calls to Notify, so we'd need to make sure these calls were tied into the existing rate limiting service in email-alert-api

 We would need some way of matching the emails in the Email model to the emails expected to have been sent out.
 An MVP would be to use the exact same matching pattern (subject line and optionally time) that we use at the moment.
 This would get us the same level of reliability as now, but would retain the same problems (that if an alert's title is changed after it is sent out, the match will not work).
 To combat this, we could retain in Email records the content item that triggered them, and augment the [RSS feed] and [healthcheck URL] to add the content item into each displayed item.
-This is already publically available information and has no real security implication, but would require small changes to Travel Advice Publisher and Finder Frontend.
+This is already publically available information and has no real security implication, but would require small changes to travel-advice-publisher and finder-frontend.

 [kept for one week, then deleted]: https://github.com/alphagov/email-alert-api/blob/main/app/workers/email_deletion_worker.rb#L5
 [current delivery status]: https://docs.notifications.service.gov.uk/ruby.html#get-the-status-of-one-message

--
+### Proposed Action Plan

+- Create PoC branch for Finder Frontend (to add content item into RSS feed)
+- Create PoC branch for Travel Advice Publisher (to add content item into healthcheck URL)
+- Create PoC branch for Email-alert-api (to implement alert tasks)